Dr. Robert F. Mullen

 A comprehensive program of recovery or motivation addresses our stressors and ANTs through tools and techniques targeting the individual personality.
-But how can we alleviate them in the immediacy of a Situation, whether happenstance or anticipated?
+But how can we alleviate them in the immediacy of a Situation, whether unexpected, anticipated, or recurring?
 We rechannel the negatively impacted component to another.
 When ‘A’ is overwhelming and self-destructive, we diverge it to ‘B’, ‘C’, or ‘D’ to mitigate “A.” (Mind to emotion, body to mind, emotion to spirit, etc.)

-Here are some examples of Situations and their relevant ANTs.
+Here are some examples of Situations, associated fears, and their corresponding ANTs.

 While waiting for a job interview, we begin to sweat, and our heart palpitates; we become nauseous

 This is complex and takes work.
-A comprehensive recovery or motivational program values the importance of challenging the self-destructive nature of stressors and ANTs by assisting the client in preparing individualized rechanneling tactics supported by distractions.
+A comprehensive recovery or motivational program values the importance of preparing individualized tactics or coping skills to challenge our situational fears and corresponding ANTs.